rixo/sveltex/README.md

 // By keeping the config sink in a separated file, configuration code (that will
 // most likely be executed during app init) won't need to reference (import) the
-// actual implementation (format_) in this example.
+// actual implementation (format_ in this example).
 With code splitting, the
 // brunt of the dependencies could be kept out of the initial chunk, to optimize
 // init time.
 With tree shaking, the config sink wouldn't even have to live in a
 // separated module (I guess, not too knowledgeable on tree shaking).